trampgeek/moodle-qtype_coderunner/Readme.md

     {{- set_random_seed(STUDENT.id) -}}

-### A important warning about editing template parameters
+### An important warning about editing template parameters

 The above description is a slight simplification.
 It implies that all the Twig-expanded template parameters are recorded within the question instance and